Azure/ResourceModules/docs/wiki/The library - Module design.md

 The `builtInRoleNames` variable contains the list of applicable roles for the specific resource which the `nested_rbac.bicep` template applies.
 >**Note**: You use the helper script [Get-FormattedRBACRoles.ps1](./Contribution%20guide%20-%20Get%20formatted%20RBAC%20roles) to extract a formatted list of RBAC roles used in the CARML modules based on the RBAC lists in Azure.

 The element requires you to provide both the `principalIds` & `roleDefinitionOrIdName` to assign to the principal IDs.
 Also, the `resourceId` is target resource's resource ID that allows us to reference it as an `existing` resource.
-Note, the implementation of the `split` in the resource reference becomes longer the deeper you go in the child-resource hierarchy.
+Note, the implementation of the `split` in the resource reference becomes longer the deeper you go in the child resource hierarchy.

 ```bicep
 param principalIds array